Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 mkdir: cannot create directory 'elle4/elle5': No such file or directory
 ```
 ### ***B. make a file***

+>NOTE: A file is a container that stores data, such as text, images, videos, or executables.
+Files are the basic unit of storage in a computer system.

 The simplest way to make an empty file is `touch`
 ```bash
 touch worm # why would anyone do this?